 A culinary journey

 The trip down the river is also a culinary experience.
 We aspire to serve good food, preferably grilled over an open fire on the riverbank.
 Dishes based on reindeer, king crab, salmon and berries are among those prepared over the open fire, depending on the season.
-Dinner on day one and breakfast and lunch on day two are included in the tour price.
-We recommend participants to eat a solid lunch before setting off on this trip.
+Lunch and dinner on day one and breakfast and lunch on day two are included in the tour price.
+We recommend participants to eat a solid breakfast before setting off on this trip.

 The Alta River (or Altaelva as it’s known in Norwegian) plays a central part of the history of Alta and also forms an important part of the identity of locals of Alta.
 During the trip, your guide will tell you about the history of the river, organisation of fishing rights, the damming of the river and construction of the hydroelectric power plant and the subsequent years.